Linear orders on chainable continua: Questions

-One can easily show that ultrafilter orders on the inverse limit homeomorphic to some chainable continuum (in the sense of Definition \ref{inv_lim}) are dense.
-We have a conjecture that ultrafilter orders defined using sequence of chains obtained from chainability of $X$ are also dense orders. \begin{que} Is it true that ultrafilter orders (in the sense of Definition \ref{seq_of_chains}) are dense? \end{que} We also ask the following stronger question. \begin{que} Is it true that for every chainable continuum $X$, every ultrafilter order $\leq_{\U}^{\D}$ on $X$ and any two distinct points $a,b \in X$ there exists a non-degenerate subcontinuum $K\subseteq X$ such that for all $x\in K$ we have: $a \leq_{\U}^{\D} x \leq_{\U}^{\D} b$? \end{que}
+One can easily show that limit-ultrafilter orders are dense.
+We conjecture that ultrafilter orders defined using sequence of chains are also dense orders. \begin{que} Is every ultrafilter order a dense order? \end{que} We also ask the following stronger question. \begin{que} Is it true that for every chainable continuum $X$, every ultrafilter order $\leq_{\U}^{\D}$ on $X$ and any two distinct points $a,b \in X$ there exists a non-degenerate subcontinuum $K\subseteq X$ such that for all $x\in K$ we have: $a \leq_{\U}^{\D} x \leq_{\U}^{\D} b$? \end{que}

-\begin{que} Let $X$ be a chainable, indecomposable continuum.
-Is it true that every composant of $X$ is open in $(X,\tau_{\U}^{\D})$? \end{que}
+Again, one can show that the above question has an affirmative answer for limit-ultrafilter orders.

 \begin{que} Does the order topology $\tau_{\U}^{\D}$ generated by any ultrafilter order $\leq_{\U}^{\D}$ on any chainable continuum $X$ have a countable character in every $x\in (X,\tau_{\U}^{\D})$? \end{que}